-We generated 120 moving paths, involving six levels of direction changes (one, two, four, seven, 12, and 20).
-Each path was 630 pixels long in total.
-To ensure that any changes in direction would be clear enough for subjects to observe, the shortest segment of any motion sequence (i.e., the minimum distance between two turning points) was at least 30 pixels long, and the smallest turning angle was 10°.
-The disk moved at a speed of 200 pixels per second, resulting in a full motion animation lasting 3.15 s.
+any motion sequence (i.e., the minimum distance between two turning points) was at least 30 pixels long, and the smallest turning angle was 10 degrees.
+The disk moved at a speed of 200 pixels per second, resulting in a full motion-animation lasting 3.15 seconds.

 The experiment otherwise proceeded in the same way as Experiments 1 and 2, with the following changes.
-Subjects saw two instances of each number of direction changes, randomly chosen from the 20 paths that were generated for each level, resulting in $2 \times 6 = 12$ trials shown in total.
+Subjects saw 2 instances of each # of direction changes, randomly chosen from the 20 paths that were generated for each level, resulting in $2 \times 6 = 12$ trials shown in total.
 On each trial, a red disk first appeared in a random position on the screen, and then subjects pressed a button labeled "Start motion" to begin the sequences.
-After the sequence was over, the disk disappeared and subjects were instructed simply to "describe what the ball did."
+After the sequence was over, the disk disappeared and subjects were instructed simply to "describe what the ball did".
 (They were not permitted to replay the animation.)